 Notional contracts can work for you

-Although a poorly worded contract is like a red rag to a bull for your average HMRC inspector, the notional contract has saved many of Qdos’ clients from falling within IR35.
+Although a poorly worded contract is like a red rag to a bull for your average HMRC inspector, the notional contract has saved many clients from falling within IR35.

-“We did have one client whose contract did not explicitly include a substitution clause.
-However when we investigated and talked to the client, we found out that the contractor had actually used a substitute, and that fact put the contractor right outside of IR35.”
+It's been known for contracts to not explicitly include a substitution clause.
+But, upon investigation, finding out that the contractor had actually used a substitute, putting the contractor squarely outside of IR35.

 Most contractors have no idea of the exact contractual relationship between their agency and client.
-Once an investigation starts, Qdos advises contractors to obtain a copy of the contract from their agency.
+Once an investigation starts, it is very useful for contractors to obtain a copy of the contract from their agency.
 HMRC will certainly want to see the agency-client contract and it has been known for there to be discrepancies.

 This is another reason why the notional contract is so important.
 If the upper level contract between the agency and the client differs from the lower level contract between the contractor and the agency, for example by not including a right of substitution, the notional contract could work to the contractor’s advantage.